Atlanta Student Movement: Sit-ins, protests, and boycotts

 On March 15, 1960, just six days after the publication of An Appeal for Human Rights, over two hundred Atlanta University Center students sat in at eleven restaurants in downtown Atlanta.
 Seventy-seven students were arrested for sitting-in, along with the six students who had signed An Appeal for Human Rights.
-The sit-ins were used to obtain a “test-case” for prosecution by NAACP lawyers.
+The sit-ins were used to obtain a "test-case" for prosecution by NAACP lawyers.

-In August 1960, Lonnie King request Martin Luther King’s to accompany the students in a voluntary arrest planned for October.
-The purpose of this request was that the issue of Civil Rights was not a topic of discussion in the presidential election of 1960 between Richard Nixon and John Kennedy.
-There was no discussion that over 70,000 Negro college students in the South were acting to defy segregation laws and demand freedom.
-However, the arrest of Dr. Martin Luther King Jr. would gain enough traction to put the Sit-In Movement on the agenda of the presidential campaign.
+In August 1960, Lonnie King asked Dr. Martin Luther King Jr. (no relation) to accompany the students in a voluntary arrest planned for October.
+The reason for this request was that the issue of Civil Rights was not a topic of discussion in the presidential election of 1960 between Richard Nixon and John F. Kennedy.
+Both candidates were ignoring the more than 70,000 Negro college students in the South who were acting to defy segregation laws and demand freedom.
+However, the arrest of Dr. King would gain enough traction to put the sit-in movement on the agenda of the presidential campaign.

 On October 19, 1960, hundreds of students, led by Lonnie King and the new COAHR co-chair, Herschelle Sullivan, and accompanied by Dr. King, staged sit-ins throughout Atlanta with a large number of arrests.
-The arrested students vowed: “Jail no bail.”
-As a result of Dr. King’s arrests, the protests increased in size the following day.
-Three days after the initial protest, at the request of Mayor Hartsfield to attempt a settlement between the students and merchants, COAHR calls a truce to the protests.
-As a result of the “truce”, the students arrested were released from jail.
+The arrested students vowed: "Jail no bail."
+As a result of Dr. King's arrest, the protests increased in size the following day.
+Three days after the initial protest, at the request of Mayor William B. Hartsfield, who was attempting to arrange a settlement between the students and merchants, COAHR called for a pause in the protests.
+As a result of the truce, the students who had been arrested were released from jail.

 Over the next four months, Lonnie King and the students continued to protest unabatedly.
 Protestors who were arrested would refuse bail, to crowd the jails.
 Downtown Atlanta white establishments lost over $10 million due to the Christmas Boycotts carried out by the Negro Community.
 With the Christmas Boycott success, Lonnie King announced an extension of the boycott to run through Easter on February 1, 1961.